drnasin/mysql-pdo-secure-session-handler/README.md

 ### Encryption
 Encryption logic is as follows.

-We have one GENERAL private key (keep this SAFE)!
+We have one GENERAL encryption key (keep this SAFE)!
 This can be a simple string, hash or even byte based.

-When session is generated (written to database) an initialisation vector is generated (you can think of it as a 'per session' encryption key).
-This 'session encryption key' is used WITH our general encryption key to encrypt/decrypt the data.
+When session is being generated an initialisation vector for that session is also generated (you can think of it as a 'per session' encryption key).
+This initialisation vector ('iv') is used WITH our hashed general encryption key to encrypt/decrypt the data.

-I'm using AES enryption for session data and sha512 for hashing the general encryption key.

 ### Usage